Forecasts about the number of applications

 - first residence permit applications on the basis of employment

 The Finnish Immigration Service’s foresight network consists of experts who meet three times a year to make quantitative and qualitative forecasts about migration to Finland and about asylum seekers arriving in Finland.
-The Finnish Immigration Service makes the projections in cooperation with different interest groups, and is responsible for coordinating the work of the foresight network.
-The network’s operations are directed by an inter-administrative steering group consisting of different authorities.
+The Finnish Immigration Service makes the projections in cooperation with different interest groups, and is responsible for coordinating the work.

 Continuing need for temporary protection